RC1242RC/RC1242RC.github.io/content/en/documentation/code/ColliderBit_development/Files/LHC__likelihoods_8cpp.md

       double ana_dll = NAN;
       if (USE_COVAR && has_covar)
       {
+        /// If (simplified) SR-correlation info is available, so use the
+        /// covariance matrix to construct composite marginalised likelihood
+        /// Despite initial thoughts, we can't just do independent LL
+        /// calculations in a rotated basis, but have to sample from the
+        /// covariance matrix.
+        ///
+        /// @note This means we can't use the nulike LL functions, which
+        /// operate in 1D only.
+Also, log-normal sampling in the diagonal
+        /// basis is not helpful, since the rotation will re-generate negative
+        /// rates.
+        ///
+        /// @todo Support NSL, i.e. skewness correction
         #ifdef COLLIDERBIT_DEBUG
         cout << DEBUG_PREFIX << "calc_LHC_LogLikes: Analysis " << analysis << " has a covariance matrix: computing composite loglike." << endl;
         #endif

         // Construct vectors of SR numbers
+        /// @todo Unify this for both cov and no-cov, feeding in one-element Eigen blocks as Ref<>s for the latter?
         Eigen::ArrayXd n_obs(nSR); // logfact_n_obs(nSR);
         Eigen::ArrayXd n_pred_b(nSR), n_pred_sb(nSR), abs_unc_s(nSR);
         for (size_t SR = 0; SR < nSR; ++SR)